Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 `0.6.8`
 - Quest editor would sometime fail to load the OnCompletion module
 - Quest editor would not properly refresh the quest list in some cases

+`0.6.9`
+- Fixed event not firing on resource spawner
+- Fixed basic NPC and Trader NPC interaction area (No need to look at their underwear anymore)
+- Fixed Kit not spawning thralls